totem/cluster-orchestrator/README.md

 This project is currently under development.

 ## Documentation
-Project uses Sphinx for code/api dpcumentation
+Project uses Sphinx for code/api documentation.

 ### Location
 The latest code/api documentation can be found at: